 Like protein, whole grains should comprise about a quarter of your plate.
 However, since whole grains are rather difficult to get, I usually choose to make intact grains the bulk of my breakfast, and usually incorporate other grains such as brown rice or quinoa into either lunch or dinner.
 These will also go a long way to increase the satisfaction you feel from a meal.

 One of the reasons the low fat diet from the 20th century failed so miserably is that it did not account for the necessity of healthy fats.
 Oils from plants and fish are critical for protecting against disease.
 And, like protein and grains, they contribute greatly to how satisfying your meal is.

 Because fats have a high caloric density, a little really goes a long way and there is no definitive space on your plate that I allot to them.
-However, generally I recommend dressing or cooking all your vegetables in olive oil or canola oil.
+However, generally I recommend dressing or cooking all your vegetables in minimally processed oil, such as cold-pressed olive oil.
 I also recommend cooking with nuts (many different kinds, of course) regularly and enjoying avocado and other oily plants frequently.

 Fish provide a different kind of oil than plants, and both are important.
 But if you are eating substantial amounts of fish you should be aware of the dangers of mercury contamination.